victor-giro-galceran/Rock-Paper-Scissors/README.md

 Choose "Play" from the main menu.
 Select either "Rock", "Paper", or "Scissors".
 The computer will make its move and the winner will be determined according to Rock-Paper-Scissors rules.
-Check the result and return to the main menu.
+Check the result and play again until you hit enter.

 ## Difficulty
 You can change the difficulty of the computer opponent in the "Change Difficulty" option of the main menu.
 Multiple difficulty levels are available, each with its unique strategy.